SoK: Differential Privacies: Change in formalism (F)

+The authors further prove that if $\Theta$ contains a distribution whose support is $\datasets$, then $\Theps$-InfPr implies $2\eps$-DP\@.

-Definitions in this section mostly appear in theoretical research papers, to provide a deeper understanding of guarantees offered by DP and its alternatives.
+Apart from the hypothesis testing reformulations, that can be used to improve composition and amplification results, the definitions in this section mostly appear in theoretical research papers, to provide a deeper understanding of guarantees offered by DP and its alternatives.
 They do not seem to be used in practical applications.